leadscales/insomniaHUD/README.md

 ## Customization

 ### Through the In-Game menu
-In the main menu, there is a button with a **Gear icon** on it.
+In the main menu, there is a button labeled **CUSTOMIZE** with a paint palette icon next to it.
 This will enable Customization mode.
 The options are self explanitory.

 ---